okadato623/okadash/README.md

 ## Description

-okadash is a Dashboard Tool made with Electron.
+okadash is Simple and Highly Customizable Dashboard Tool made with Electron.
 You can combine multiple websites in one window.
-I aim to make my tool easy to use and highly customizable!
 ### More detail is [here](https://qiita.com/okadato623/items/c2f1ba554af0103bef91)!

 ![demo](https://github.com/konoyono/okadash/blob/master/images/forREADME.gif)